-Windows with the atom WM_TAKE_FOCUS in their WM_PROTOCOLS property may receive a ClientMessage event from the window manager (as described in the section called "ClientMessage").
+Windows with the atom WM\TAKE\FOCUS in their WM\PROTOCOLS property may receive a ClientMessage event from the window manager (as described in

-Events".) with WM_TAKE_FOCUS in its data[0] field and a valid timestamp (i.e., not CurrentTime) in its data[1] field.
+ClientMessage Events. ) with WM\TAKE\FOCUS in its data[0] field and a valid timestamp (i.e., not CurrentTime) in its data[1] field.
 If they want the focus, they should respond with a SetInputFocus request with its window field set to the window of theirs that last had the input focus or to their default input window, and the time field set to the timestamp in the message.
-For further information, see the section called "Input Focus"
+For further information, see Input Focus

-A client could receive WM_TAKE_FOCUS when opening from an icon or when the user has clicked outside the top-level window in an area that indicates to the window manager that it should assign the focus (for example, clicking in the headline bar can be used to assign the focus).
+A client could receive WM\TAKE\FOCUS when opening from an icon or when the user has clicked outside the top-level window in an area that indicates to the window manager that it should assign the focus (for example, clicking in the headline bar can be used to assign the focus).